-Applicants residing outside Washington State are encouraged to take the WEST tests at one of the Pearson testing locations around the U.S., or at over 30 international sites.
+Applicants residing outside Washington State are encouraged to take the WEST tests at one of the Pearson testing locations around the U.S., or at an international sites.
 Please see www.pearsonvue.com/es/sa/ to check seat availability and test locations.
-The state also allows the Praxis I: Pre-Professional Skills Tests (PPST) from the Educational Testing Service, the CBEST, or the Oregon State Essential Academic Skills Test as a WEST B substitute if you live outside Washington at time of application.
-Passing scores for the PPST are at least 177 for reading, 176 for math and 174 for writing.
+The state also allows the Praxis Core Academic Skills for Educators (CORE) tests from the Educational Testing Service, the CBEST, or National Evaluation Series Essential Academic Skills (NES EAS) Tests.
+Passing scores for the PPST are at least 156 for reading, 142 for math and 158 for writing.
 CBEST scores must be at least 37 for reading, math and writing, and a composite score of 123 or better.